darkdars/Snake/README.md

-# Snack
+# Snake
- Snack game in JavaScript using processing.
+ Snake game in JavaScript using p5.js library.